iankelk/iankelk.github.io/blog/2023-12-19-linear/index.md

 > Sharky, dear, having sharp teeth doesn't make you a dino descendant.
 It just makes you good at biting.
 Did you know octopuses have three hearts and blue blood?
 Now that’s evolutionary marvel!

 None of these lines have anything to do with what the model previously predicted would be its fourth or sixth lines of dialogue.
-These lines are actually more relevant, and make sense in the context of a conversational debate.
+These lines are actually more relevant and make sense in the context of a conversational debate.
 The difference in the method of generation is that in this example, we allowed GPT-4 to generate the whole exchange.

 ### What's the lesson here?